 What are you calculating?
 Hours worked.
 Budgets.
 The spreadsheet layout helps segment data, too, allowing you to tease out the data you need (filters and search are your friends!) at a click.

 The hardest part of using Excel as a Gantt chart template tool is creating the actual Gantt chart.
 And with Excel templates, you don’t need to worry about that.
 You can turn MS Excel into a free Gantt chart.

 All in all, using Excel Gantt Chart Templates is easy, and a way to connect the data in your spreadsheet to a visual project schedule.

 Trends: Who Uses Excel Gantt Chart Templates?

-People search for “Excel Gantt chart template” the most from February through May: the new year brings new endeavors, and with those new undertakings comes the need for new project plans.
-As organizations approve new projects, and they move to the planning phase, people start searching for online Excel Gantt chart templates.
+People search for “Excel Gantt chart template” the most from February through May: the new year brings new endeavours, and with those new undertakings comes the need for new project plans.
+As organizations approve new projects, and they move into the planning phase, people start searching for online Excel Gantt chart templates.

 There’s one other peak time for this search term, and that is in late September/early October.
 When PhD students start their studies, they are asked to submit their proposed timeline to write their thesis.
 Voila, they turn to the internet to look for an Excel Gantt chart template.